 - Who are the responsible parties?

-The building enclosure, also called the building envelope, is the system composed of the foundation, exterior wall, window, door, roof, and skylight assemblies.
+The Building Enclosure The building enclosure, also called the building envelope, is the system composed of the foundation, exterior wall, window, door, roof, and skylight assemblies.
 Bringing these assemblies together to create a dry, conditioned interior is the most fundamental task in building design.
 Energy-efficiency has become a driving force in building design and performance expectations for the building enclosure system have increased.
 Even so, the basic components of each assembly are not complicated:

 - The Exterior Finish or Cladding is the visible surface.